When "Good Enough" Feels Like Failure

 Look, I don't know if this helps.
 This whole piece feels unfinished to me, like it needs another edit pass, better transitions, more research.
 But I'm posting it anyway because that's literally the point.

 But maybe unpolished is what we need right now.
 Maybe good enough is actually good enough.
+Especially when you're in Yellow or Red and perfect isn't even possible.

 Start today.
 Ship something imperfect.
 Notice how the world doesn't end.
+Then notice what zone you were in when you managed to do it.